 This is sobering.
-Apparently, I have a right to be offended by the foolish actions of another person, but I have no right to judge and condemn them.
+While I have a right to be offended by the foolish actions of another person, I have no right to judge and condemn them.
 Jesus made this clear when he said, “He who is without sin among you, let him throw the first stone” (John 8:7).

 Am I guilty of foolish driving?
 Yes.
 I intentionally and habitually violate speed limit laws every time I drive.
 As a flawed human, I’ve cut people off, failed to use my blinker, merged poorly, double-parked —you name it.
 I’ve no right to convict others of what I’m guilty of.
 This includes calling them a “fool” or other synonyms like “stupid” and “idiot.”

 What the world considers innocent name-calling, Jesus calls sin.
 It's really a heart issue.
 Our Savior said, “The things which proceed out of the mouth come out of the heart, and they defile the man.
 For out of the heart come evil thoughts, murders, adulteries, sexual sins, thefts, false testimony, and blasphemies.
 These are the things which defile the man” (Matthew 15:18–20).